jafarcheraghalizadeh/SF-DDFT/README.md

 cd /Main_Blend
 bash run.sh
 ```
-It runs 20 independent simulations using `nohup` in the background for the interaction parameter $\chi N = 0$, starting from random field configurations.
+It runs 20 independent simulations using `nohup` in the background, starting from initial configurations.

 # Important parameters in the code

 1. `KT`  in mod_global shows the noise strength.

-2. Line 15 in `input_general`: set to 4 to read the initial configuration from a file; set to 3 to generate a random field (uploaded version is set to 3).
+2. Line 15 in `input_general`: set to 4 to read the initial configuration from a file; set to 3 to generate a random field.